An overview of sleepover support sessions and support work

 About sleepover support rates and the NDIS price guide

+The NDIS price guide sets the maximum rates that can be paid by plan and agency-managed NDIS participants.
+These maximum rates are intended for use by NDIS Registered Providers who tend to have higher overheads reflecting their regulatory responsibilities.
+As a non-registered, small business with lower overheads, you have the opportunity to charge a more cost-effective rate benefiting you and your clients.
 While self-managed NDIS participants don’t need to adhere to price limits, plan-managed and agency-managed NDIS participants have to.
-While you have the opportunity to set your rates, it is recommended that you take these factors into account, as well as Mable’s platform fees, so you don’t exceed the NDIS price caps.
+While you have the opportunity to set your rates, it is recommended that you take these factors into account, as well as Mable’s Support Engagement Fee, so you don’t exceed the NDIS price caps.

 Sleepover session must-haves